tomaspalma/ldts-pacman/docs/README.md

 individually but failing when running all the tests at the same time.
 - It's very difficult to perform behaviour testing when a function from a class calls another function from the same class, although in some cases we were able to perform state testing.
-- Also, some tests for units that used threads.
+- Also, some tests for units that used threads and GUI methods to load a font

 **We also used dependency injection in order to ease the process of testing on units such as:**
 - [PacmanEatingAnimation](https://github.com/FEUP-LDTS-2022/project-l01gr01/blob/master/src/main/java/org/ldts/pacman/models/game/entities/pacman/animations/PacmanEatingAnimation.java)